niceume/datasailr/README.md

     + This is not required by DataSailr.
 In the above code, %>% , pipe operator, is used, and it's defined in magrittr package.
 * mtcars %>% datasailr::sail(' ....
     + The 1st argument of datasailr::sail is dataframe.
 In this case, %>% passes dataframe to the 1st argument.
-    + The 2nd argument of datasailr::sail is Sailr code.
+    + The 2nd argument of datasailr::sail is DataSailr code.
 * if( hp > 145 ){ ....
     + if-else statement.
 * power = "high"
-    + assing "high" to power column.
+    + assign "high" to power column.
 * germany = re/(^Merc|^Porsche|^Volvo)/
     + Regular expression literal is re/pattern/ .
 * if ( _rowname_ =~ germany ){ ....
     + string =~ regular expression executes regular expression matching.
-    + _rowname_ column is one of automatic varaibles.
+    + _rowname_ column is one of automatic variables.
 This holds the row names of the original R dataframe.
 * rexp_matched(1)
     + Calling function of rexp_matched()
     + Extract the 1st matching group from the last regular expression matching.

-## Grammar of Sailr script
+## Grammar of Sailr/DataSailr script

+Before describing grammar details, I need to mention that DataSailr script and Sailr script are essentially the same script.
+DataSailr script, script for DataSailr, is just an extended version of Sailr script(, script of libsailr).
+DataSailr and Sailr have the same grammar, and DataSailr just has additional built-in functions, such as push!() and discard!().
+What is mentioned about Sailr script can be completely applied to DataSailr script.

-Sailr script is specially intended for use of data manipulation.
+Sailr script is especially intended for use of data manipulation.
 From the programming language view, the functionality is not enough and is not a general-purpose programming language, but you can write instructions and manipulate data in an intuitive way.
-For SAS(*) software users, the grammer of Sailr script is relatively easy to understand.
+For SAS(*) software users, the grammar of Sailr script is relatively easy to understand.
 Differences are mentioned later in this README.

 (*) SAS is the world's largest privately held software company.
-SAS provides SAS softwares which are used by professional data analysis users.
+SAS provides SAS software which is used by professional data analysts.

 ### Variables & Assignment operation [IMPORTANT]